Xhlorine/SSFM-Optical-Fiber-Solver/README.md

 - `SSFMSolver.py`: Simulate the transmission of optical fiber by ***Split Step Fourier Method***.
 - `Demodulator.py`: Demodulate and plot constellation.
 - `workspace.ipynb`: Detailed introduction in Chinese as well as project "playground".
-- `test.py`: A temporary file to test language features for a Python beginner.
-(Why it's here?)
+- `experiment.ipynb`: A notebook for analytical experiments.

   > Remember to check your directory before `git add *.py`, please.
 XD